Car insurance buyers' guide

 • Collect information of those involved and details of the incident, including pictures

-Call your insurer – if you’re insurance is with Admiral, call 0333 220 2034.
+• Call your insurer – if you're with us, call 0333 220 2034 or visit our make a claim page

 You should call your insurer as soon as possible after an incident, even if you don’t want to make a claim.